Aaron98990/ways-of-the-game/restarts.md

 ## Failure to respect distance

-> A player is cautioned if guilty of:
-> - failing to respect the required distance when play is restarted with a dropped ball, corner kick, free kick or throw-in Law 12.3
+> A player is cautioned if guilty of: failing to respect the required distance when play is restarted with a dropped ball, corner kick, free kick or throw-in Law 12.3

-### Double Touch
+## Double touch by restart taker

 For all restarts except dropped balls, the person who takes the restart can't touch the ball until it touches another player.
 This touch includes deflections from any player from both teams.
 The ball hitting the goalpost or crossbar or corner post or match offical does not reset this rule.